vincent-bell/Paws/README.md

 ## Assembly Instruction Set
 	LOAD_FAST (signed int value)
-	~ Loads a signed 32 bit integer directly onto the stack.
+	~ Loads a signed 32 bit signed integer directly onto the stack.

 	S232_ADDH (void)
 	~ Pops two values from the top of the stack and adds them together.
 The result is then loaded onto the stack.